Executive Summary

 Aleph

-What this means for buyers: Cube is generally less expensive.
-For budget-constrained teams or smaller organizations, this matters.
-Aleph justifies its higher price through deeper AI, richer data capabilities and the productivity gains that come with more automation.
-The ROI calculation depends on how much your team's time is worth and how much manual work Aleph can eliminate.
+Cube is generally less expensive.
+Aleph justifies its higher price through deeper AI, richer data capabilities and productivity gains.
+The ROI calculation depends on how much your team’s time is worth and how much manual work Aleph can eliminate.

 Ideal Customer Fit